 Florida ranks fourth in the US in population and is nearly tied with New York for third.
-These four states are significantly larger than any others.
+The states of California, Florida, New York and Texas are significantly larger than any others.
 Yet an assay of top research universities, AAU members, counts: